-Resting on a plateau above Pamukkale’s Cotton Castle are the remnants of the ancient town of Hierapolis.
-With views over the dazzling white travertine terraces and 17 thermal springs, this town has to be home of the original spa break.
-If you visit Pamukkale I recommend you take a wander through Hierapolis – your trip won’t be complete without it.
+Resting on a plateau above Pamukkale’s Cotton Castle in Turkey are the remnants of Hierapolis ancient city.
+With views over the dazzling white travertine terraces and 17 thermal springs, this town is home of the original spa break.
+Hierapolis and Pamukkale come neatly paired so if you’re visiting Pamukkale I recommend you take a wander through the nearby ruins of Hierapolis as well.

-We enter the town at the South Gate having been dropped off at the top of the hill by Mehmet in the hotel minibus.
+We enter the ancient city of Hierapolis at the South Gate having been dropped off at the top of the hill by Mehmet in the hotel minibus.
 This means no steep climb which is just as well because the late September sun is screaming down on us and Mister’s wasp sting is looking pretty angry.
 I leave him with his foot in a shallow spring – will the waters work their magic? – and head up the hill to investigate the well-preserved theatre.

 I leave the theatre and follow the path down past the remaining foundations of the Temple of Apollo – dedicated to Apollo Lairbenos founder of the city.
 Had I crossed to the other side of the temple I’d have confronted the Gate to Hell – I’d have definitely sneaked a peek even if just to tempt fate!
 Named the Plutonium this small cave was believed to be the domain of the Roman god Pluto (Hades in Greek).
 Toxic gas was, and still is, emitted from an underground spring.
 The eunuch priests were the only ones with the power (or the savvy to hold their breath) to enter the cave and emerge unscathed.
 The small animals and birds they took with them didn’t survive.
 In recent years two tourists have died here and the subterranean entrance is now closed off – the fumes can apparently be heard bubbling through the underground spring as they rise to the surface.